ReactionMechanismGenerator/ARC/docs/source/advanced.rst

     spc1 = ARCSpecies(label='some_label', smiles='species_smiles', directed_rotors={'cont_opt': [['all']]})

-Note in the above example the change in list level (``all`` is either within one or two nested lists).
+Note the change in list level (``all`` is either within one or two nested lists) in the above examples.

 To run specific dihedrals as ND (here all 2D combinations for a species with 3 torsions)::

     spc1 = ARCSpecies(label='C4O2', smiles='[O]CCCC=O', xyz=xyz,
                       directed_rotors={'brute_force_opt': [[[5, 3], [3, 4]], [[3, 4], [4, 6]], [[5, 3], [4, 6]]]})

 - Note: ND rotors are still **not** incorporated into the molecular partition function, so currently will not affect thermo or rates.
 - Note: Any torsion defined as part of an ND rotor scan will **not** be spawned for that species as a separate 1D scan.
 - Warning: Job arrays have not been incorporated into ARC yet.
 Spawning ND rotor scans will result in **many** individual jobs being submit to your server queue system.

 Electronic Structure Software Settings